 Myanmar’s lower house of parliament on Friday approved minor changes to the country’s Telecommunications Law, used frequently by members of the government, military, and religious bodies to silence their critics and stifle free speech.

-Amendments to the 2013 law stipulate a reduction in the maximum prison sentence for violators and allow judges to release on bail those charged under Article 66(d).
+Amendments to the 2013 law stipulate a reduction in the maximum prison sentence for violators and allow judges to release on bail those charged under Section 66(d).

-“We have amended Article 66(d) only for the prison sentence, reducing it to two years from three,” said lawmaker Kyaw Soe Lin, a member of the lower house's Draft Committee.
+“We have amended Section 66(d) only for the prison sentence, reducing it to two years from three,” said lawmaker Kyaw Soe Lin, a member of the lower house's Draft Committee.